thoughtbot/guides/rails/README.md

   models.
 - Generate necessary [Spring binstubs] for the project, such as `rake` and `rspec`, and add them to version control.
-- If there are default values, set them in migrations.
 - Keep `db/schema.rb` or `db/development_structure.sql` under version control.
 - Use only one instance variable in each view.
-- Use SQL, not `ActiveRecord` models, in migrations.
 - Use the [`.ruby-version`] file convention to specify the Ruby version and patch level for a project.
 - Use `_url` suffixes for named routes in mailer views and [redirects].
 Use